harness/developer-hub/release-notes/continuous-delivery.md

   We now support GAR artifact sources that use package names containing `/`.
 - When updating a trigger that uses Nexus 3 artifact types NuGet and Maven, the older YAML were retained.
 (CDS-53893)

-  Now when switching from NuGet and Maven the updated values are used.
+  Now when switching from NuGet and Maven, the updated values are used.
 - Helm steady state check for Kubernetes version 1.16+ was not working properly with manifests fetched using a Custom Remote store.
 (CDS-53867)

   Harness uses Helm steady state check (`helm status`) to verify that a deployment is successful.
 This check was not working with Kubernetes version 1.16+ for manifests fetched via the Custom Remote store because we were not supporting the Custom Remote store.

   We have now added the Custom Remote and Harness File Store stores to the Helm supported store types list.
-- The tooltip for Nexus 2 and Nexus 3 artifact **Tag** setting wasn't clear.
+- The tooltip for the Nexus 2 and Nexus 3 artifact **Tag** setting wasn't clear.
 (CDS-53865)

   It wasn't clear that the **Tag** setting referred to the tag for the package selected in **Package**.
 The tooltip has been updated to clarify.
 - The inline and remote options for the Create Template modal were not visible because of page length.
 (CDS-53779)

   The page length was obscuring the remote and inline options and users had to scroll to view the two options.

-  The height of the modal has been so the options are now visible without scrolling.
+  The height of the modal is adjusted, and the options are now visible without scrolling.
 - The Harness Approval step was not splitting expression values when commas were used.
 (CDS-53778)

   For example, in the Harness Approval step, the **User Groups** setting can be defined as a expression of two pipeline variables: